Connect with others who understand.

 Another member wrote, “I have it on my eyelid.
 It really hurts.”

-Some of the specific symptoms associated with psoriasis on the eyelid may depend on the type of psoriasis.
+Some of the specific symptoms associated with psoriasis on the eyelid may depend on the form of psoriasis and its causes.

 Plaque Psoriasis

-Some cases involving the eyelid are due to plaque psoriasis, the most common form of psoriasis.
-It causes thickened, red, purple, or dark brown areas of skin with silvery scales.
-Plaque psoriasis can occur anywhere on the body, including the eyelid.
+Some cases involving the eyelid are due to plaque psoriasis, the most common type of psoriasis.
+It causes thickened, red, purple, or dark brown scaly patches of skin.
+Plaque psoriasis can occur anywhere on your body, including the eyelid.
 Plaques on the eyelid can be itchy or painful and may have flaking scales.

 Sebopsoriasis

 Sebopsoriasis is linked to psoriasis and seborrheic dermatitis (a type of eczema).
-It usually affects oily areas of the scalp, nose, eyebrows, and eyelids.
+It can cause scalp psoriasis, but it may also affect oily areas of the nose, eyebrows, and eyelids.
 Sebopsoriasis causes itchy, discolored, scaly, or crusty skin.

 Blepharitis

 Blepharitis is a type of eyelid inflammation associated with psoriasis.
 Symptoms include itching and burning on the eyelid.
-The skin on the eyelid can become red, irritated, and swollen, producing flakes in the eyelashes.
-Blepharitis usually occurs in both eyes and mostly affects the edges of the eyelids.
+The skin on the eyelid can become discolored, irritated, and swollen, producing flakes in the eyelashes.
+Blepharitis usually affects the edges of the eyelids in both eyes.

 5 Treatment Tips for Eyelid Psoriasis